-Playing card games alone while sipping on a cup of coffee is not only relaxing, it engages your mind and sparks strategic thinking.
+Playing card games alone while sipping on a cup of coffee isn't only relaxing; it also engages your mind and sparks strategic thinking.
 While solitaire is definitely the most well-known singles card game, there're many card games to play alone besides solitaire.
-Although you may not have heard of the games below, people have been playing and enjoying them for years, and with just a little bit of practice, you can too.
+Although you may not have heard of these games, people have been playing and enjoying them for years, and with just a little bit of practice, you can too.

 The Amazon Queens